Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 #### ADVANTAGES
 More "real applicable"
 Easy to grasp
-Growth model that focuses on
+Growth model that focuses on diversifying business - protects about sudden market changes

 #### Disadvantages
 Only for established businesses, and harder to use for smaller businesses
 - Small company can only focus on horizon 1

+Challenge of balancing resources, how much should be on first horion or